Isidore-Newman-School/Art-of-Making-S2017/Classwork/problemSet_1/6_digitalRead.md

     if (newState == HIGH && oldState == LOW) {

       // button has been clicked!
+Change LED state

       if (ledOn) {
-        // the LED was on, but button has been clicked, so
-        // let's turn it off.
+        ledOn = false;  // the LED was on, but button has been clicked, so let's turn it off.
-        ledOn = false;
       }
       else {
-        // LED was off, but the button has been clicked, so
-        // let's turn it on.
+        ledOn = true;   // LED was off, but the button has been clicked, so let's turn it on.
-        ledOn = true;
       }
     }